Tolls temporarily waived on Tauranga Eastern Link - but only in one direction

 "With shift workers from orchards and packhouses on their commute home, as well as trucks hauling freshly picked fruit from orchards to the packhouses, we're expecting significant delays.

-"The alternative route is the Tauranga Eastern Link Toll Road and for the duration of the lane closure, we have approval to remove the toll on the Tauranga Eastern Link Toll Road westbound lanes, heading towards Tauranga, while this work is underway, between 4pm and 7pm weekdays," Wilton said.
+"The alternative route is the Tauranga Eastern Link Toll Rd and for the duration of the lane closure, we have approval to remove the toll on the Tauranga Eastern Link Toll Rd westbound lanes, heading towards Tauranga, while this work is under way, between 4pm and 7pm weekdays," Wilton said.

 Western Bay of Plenty District Council deputy chief executive Gary Allis said it was great everyone working together had produced a solution during the kiwifruit harvest.

-"The waiving of tolls on the Tauranga Eastern Link Toll Road in the afternoon will make a significant difference during peak traffic time by providing people an alternative route.
+"The waiving of tolls on the Tauranga Eastern Link Toll Rd in the afternoon will make a significant difference during peak traffic time by providing people an alternative route.

 "This is a good outcome and the delay to the start of the works by a few weeks has also lowered the levels of disruption during the kiwifruit harvest."